|

 Departs

-Charleston Trinidad, West
+Charleston Trinidad,

-Indies Cartagena,
+West Indies Cartagena,

-Columbia Rodman, Panama
+Columbia Rodman,

-Peru Mejillones Bay,
+(Lima), Peru Mejillones

-Chile Peurta Belgrano,
+Arenas, Chile Peurta

-Argentina Montevideo,
+Belgrano, Argentina Montevideo,

-Uruguay Rio De Janeiro,
+Uruguay Rio De

-Brazil Recife, Brasil Trinidad, West
+Brasil Trinidad,

-Indies St. Thomas,
+West Indies St.

-Virgin Islands San Juan, Puerto
+Thomas, Virgin Islands San Juan,

-Rico Arrival
+Puerto Rico Arrival

 Charleston, SC |